ThatsMassy/Lab_fis_Open/README.md

 # Lab_fis_Open
 This repo contains a few scripts to install the base for an Open Pyisics Laboratory made with the help of an Arduino Leonardo Board

+##WIP (trying to expand the project with an Arduino Uno R4 Wi-Fi)

 ## Install guide (Arduino Leonardo)
 You'll need to burn the sketch (sensmotleo.ino) into your Arduino Leonardo using Arduino IDE